|AT A GLANCE||PRICING||HEADLINE|

 Given the basic construction of the mattress, we wouldn’t recommend it for people who weigh more than 250 lb.
 We just don’t think the bed will provide enough support for big folks over the long haul.

-As we eluded to above, the Tuft & Needle mattress doesn’t really have a signature feel.
+As we alluded to above, the Tuft & Needle mattress doesn’t really have a signature feel.
 The top layer is soft like memory foam, but it’s also fairly responsive like latex foam.
 As you lay down on the bed, you sink in a little, but the top layer of T&N Adaptive Foam doesn’t really wrap your body at all.
 That’s why we say it has more of a soft, neutral-foam feel.

 To reiterate what we said in the first section of this post, there’s no right or wrong when it comes to feel.
 Everyone has different preferences.
 Overall, if you want a soft foam feel, but you don’t want the conforming sensation memory foam provides, Tuft & Needle is your ticket.